 Exhibit D: Sequenced knowledge of Motors.

 If I teach motors I want to make sure that the knowledge builds securely.
 Early on at KS3, through demonstrations and practical tasks, I want students to build their tacit experiential knowledge of the key phenomena: magnetic attraction and repulsion, the idea of ‘field strength’; forces; current – each with direction and magnitude; the idea that phenomena interact.
 We would focus on changes of direction and the simple but magnificent awe and wonder that motors work at all in our universe.
 Later, as part of a spiral curriculum, avoiding cognitive overload and building on prior knowledge, I need students to understand and use the formula F = BIL and Fleming’s left hand rule.
 I need them to learn the equation by heart and practise using it and manipulating it.
 I build the sequence carefully, deliberately with a focus on practice, recall and schema-building.

 Is this new?
-To many teachers and in many schools, I think it is – especially once the The study of the human mind, such as the processes of thought, memory, attention and perception combines with the idea of subject grammar.
+To many teachers and in many schools, I think it is – especially once the cognitive science combines with the idea of subject grammar.
 It’s way beyond reductive ideas about rote learning and regurgitating facts for no purpose.
 It’s about ensuring that all students always have a secure knowledge platform, allowing them to reach the next level.
 In truth, it doesn’t really matter whether we did this before… some of us will have, some won’t, and that will depend on context, subject, phase and which decade we started teaching in.
 The point is that we should all be doing it now.
 It’s actually rather exciting!

 Blogs for further reference